cgrudz/DataAssimilationBenchmarks.jl/docs/src/home/Introduction.md

 standard operational techniques developed from classical VAR methods, due to the difficulty in constructing tangent linear and adjoint codes.
-DataAssimilationBenchmarks.jl provides one framework for studying squential filters and smoothers that are commonly used in online, geoscientific prediction settings, including ensemble estimators, classical VAR techniques (currently in-development) and (in-planning) hybrid-EnVAR methods.
+DataAssimilationBenchmarks.jl provides one framework for studying sequential filters and smoothers that are commonly used in online, geoscientific prediction settings, including ensemble estimators, classical VAR techniques (currently in-development) and (in-planning) hybrid-EnVAR methods.